Spam Texts After STOP? You May Be Owed $500 to $1,500 Per Text

 By Steve Levine

-If you replied STOP, Unsubscribe, or Cancel and the company kept texting you, you may have a Telephone Consumer Protection Act claim.
-The TCPA lets consumers recover 500 to 1,500 dollars per text message when a company ignores your opt out request.
+If you replied STOP, Unsubscribe, Cancel, or a similar opt-out message and the company kept texting you, you may have a claim under the Telephone Consumer Protection Act (TCPA).

-If you said "STOP" but kept getting text messages:
+If you said STOP but kept getting texts:

-Upload a screenshot of your original “STOP” (or Unsubscribe/Cancel) message along with screenshots of at least two marketing messages that you received after sending that opt-out request.
+Upload a screenshot of your original STOP (or Unsubscribe/Cancel) message, plus screenshots of at least TWO promotional or marketing messages you received after you opted out.

 Free Case Review - Spam Texts